xinyuanli2000/FABCNN/README.md

-# feedback-attention-cnn
+# Feedback Attention-Based Deep CNN (FABCNN)
-CNN classifier models using Feedback Attention
+Deep CNN classifier models using Feedback Attention

+## split_data.py

+This script is to split the dataset.

+## train.py

+This script is to train the FABCNN, need to change training parameters, like epoch, iteration times, by yourself.

+## test.py

+This script is to test the classification accuracy and confusion matrix.

+## This script is to split the dataset

-## ExecuteFeedbackAttentionCNN
+## ExecuteFeedbackAttentionCNN_mul.py

-This script loads a feedback attention model from file, then executes it against a specified input image.
+This script loads a feedback attention model from file, then executes it against a specified input image/image directory.

 If bounding box XML annotations are available, these are also loaded.